-Advice for any surgical elective:
+General advice for any elective:

-- Wide variety of options: ultimately approach these rotations with goals of learning for what you hope to gain, enthusiasm, and strong work ethic to help your team. - In general, if it's a sub-I, it will be hard.
-You will work long hours and your attendings and residents will have high expectations of you. - Most important to be a team-player, work hard, show up early, stay late, and overall try to help the team whenever you can.
-Residents are extremely busy and if you can actually save them 30 mins of work a day, they will really appreciate it. - Be honest about your capabilities, but be bold in trying to help and take on new responsibilities. - Anatomy is key when in the operating room.
-Many bored attendings or residents take a free moment to say "what do you think this is" in the surgical field.
+- Ultimately approach these rotations with learning goals, enthusiasm, and strong work ethic. - Most important is to be a team-player, work hard, show up early, stay late, and overall try to help the team whenever you can.
+Residents are extremely busy and if you can actually save them 30 mins of work a day, they will really appreciate it. - Be honest about your capabilities, but be bold in trying to help and take on new responsibilities. - Think about your weaker areas/areas of medicine you have not been exposed to and how to fill these gaps before intern year.